Kostayne/react-modifier/readme.md

     className: string;
     id: string;

-    // if you want to modify more props, extend that interface }
+    // if you want to modify more props, extend this interface }
 ```